ComputeCanada/DC-shell_automation/README.md

 <!--

-If you are using the EPL data _without_ the RowID removed then the final solution is:
+If you are using the EPL data _without_ the RowID removed (the 2017-07-12-ualberta-DC dataset) then the final solution is:

 $ tail -n +2 EPLABB.csv | cut -d / -f 1 | sed 's/"*EPLABB[0-9]\{8\}//' | sort | uniq -c | sort -r | head -n 10